limit-count-advanced

 You should receive HTTP/1.1 200 OK

-responses for most requests, while the rest being HTTP 429 Too Many Requests
+responses for most requests, with the remainder being HTTP 429 Too Many Requests

 responses.
 The specific number rejected depends on when first request is sent.